Sustainable Cooks

 • Chop the ginger, garlic, zest and juice the oranges.

-3 tbsp fresh ginger, minced, 4 cloves garlic, 4 tbsp orange zest, 1/2 cup orange juice
+3 tbsp fresh ginger, 4 cloves garlic, 4 tbsp orange zest, 1/2 cup orange juice

-• Push the chicken to the sides of the Instant Pot, add another tiny drizzle of olive oil, then add ginger and garlic.
+• Push the chicken to the sides of the Instant Pot, add the other 1 tsp of olive oil, then add ginger and garlic.
 Stir for 1 minute.
 Turn Instant Pot to off.

-• Add a splash of the orange juice to the pot and use a wooden spoon to deglaze (fancy way of saying "scrape") any stuck on residue off the bottom of the Instant Pot.
+• Add a splash of the orange juice to the pot and use a wooden spoon to scrape any stuck on residue off the bottom of the Instant Pot.

-• Add the rest of the ingredients through the arrowroot.
+• Add the rest of the ingredients through the cornstarch.

 • Lock the lid into place and set the steam release handle (valve on top) to “Sealing”.
 Press Manual>High Pressure>5 minutes.

-• Mix the arrowroot and water until smooth and set aside.
+• In a small bowl, whisk the cornstarch and water until smooth and set aside.

 • Open the lid and press Saute.